 In 3.4.2.2.b there are differences between Exploration and subsequent stages, because during exploration many of the details that related to mineral extraction are not yet relevant.

 3.4.2.2.
-If the company operates in or transports minerals through conflict-affected or high-risk area, the company shall:
+If the company operates in, proposes a mining project in, will transport minerals through or will source minerals from a conflict-affected or high-risk area, the company shall: